km-git-acc/dbn_upper_bound/README.md

 There was also a lot of work done in Python in the earlier phase of the project, which may be of interest.

-Please refer to the README files in the respective folders for more details on how to use the different scripts.
+Please refer to the README files in the respective folders on how to use the different scripts.
+A lot of interesting discussion has also taken place in the 'Issues' threads (which are being used as general discussion+brainstorming+issues threads), which may be worth reading for detailed understanding.

-The algorithms can likely run on any machine, but better configs will certainly help
+The scripts can likely run on any machine, but better configs will certainly help

 Results
 ---------------------------------------------------------------------------------------------
-Results can be checked on this wiki page, http://michaelnielsen.org/polymath1/index.php?title=Zero-free_regions (Currently, a dBN bound of 0.22 has been achieved unconditionally, and several tighter bounds conditional on RH verified to appropriate heights also demonstrated)
+Results can be checked on this wiki page, http://michaelnielsen.org/polymath1/index.php?title=Zero-free_regions

+(Currently, a dBN bound of 0.22 has been achieved unconditionally, and several tighter bounds conditional on RH verified to appropriate heights also demonstrated)

-A lot of the summarized output is present in the Output folder, some in the python/research folder, and large files posted as links in comments on the Blog.
+A lot of the summarized output from the scripts is present in the Output folder, some in the python/research folder, and large files posted as links in comments on the Blog.